Raymond Collishaw: Second World War

 In October 1940, Italy declared war on Greece.
-This put increased pressure on Collishaw in the form of robbing him of some of his aircraft - sent to aid Greece by the British.
-However these transfers were paid back in December by fortunate shipments (transport convoys had to run a very dangerous gauntlet through the Mediterranean) of Hurricanes and Wellington bombers - several squadrons worth.
+This put increased pressure on Collishaw in the form of robbing him of some of his aircraft – sent to aid Greece by the British.
+However these transfers were paid back in December by fortunate shipments (transport convoys had to run a very dangerous gauntlet through the Mediterranean) of Hurricanes and Wellington bombers – several squadrons worth.
 Collishaw still didn't have the numbers (about 48 fighters / 116 bombers to the Italians 191 fighters / 140 bombers), but it was a better situation than before, and this time he had the technological edge.
 Using these forces, Collishaw offered good support to the British ground offensive into Libya that launched early December as Operation Compass.
 The offensive had not been planned to advance too far, however they caught the Italians completely by surprise and were able to push deep into enemy territory, taking Benghazi on 6 February 1941.
 It was a stunning victory, both on land and in the air.
-As Collishaw noted, by the end of the offensive: "In all, more than 133,000 prisoners had been captured, with 1,300 guns and massive amounts of transport, stores and equipment.
-Thirty-five ships were counted in the harbours of Cyrenaica, sunk or disabled by our bombing.
-Our bag of Italian aircraft, counting machines left behind by the fleeing Italians as well as the wrecks of those that we had shot down, came to 1,100.
-We had accomplshed the death of an army and an air force."
+As Collishaw noted, by the end of the offensive:

 Collishaw's efforts were specifically recognized by the commanders of the operation.
 In March 1941 he was made a Companion of the Order of the Bath.